Chapter 6

 the image of Jesus, but He does reveal some of the reasons.

 1. He loves you.
-As a result of this love, He gave His Son
+As a result of this love, He gave His

-to make it possible for you to be set free from the just
+Son to make it possible for you to be set free from the just

 consequences of your sins.
-He hates sin, because it causes
+He hates sin, because it

-stop.
+death to stop.

 2. You are here to be changed into the image of Jesus in